-The post-65 benefits of the IRB (the former Retirement Income Security Benefit) are substantially impacted by a multitude of financial offsets that reduce the net amount of this benefit to the disabled veteran.
-Such financial offsets encompass any other income received by the veteran including CPP, OAS, Canadian Forces Superannuation Act (CFSA) benefits et al. In reviewing the VAC pension model used in the public statements emanating from the department and the examples employed in numerous budget papers, it would appear that VAC has not factored in these offset elements in the overall analysis.
+The post-65 benefits of the IRB (the (ii) former Retirement Income Security Benefit) are substantially impacted by a multitude of financial offsets that reduce the net amount of this benefit to the disabled veteran.
+Such financial offsets encompass any other income received by the veteran including Canada Pension Plan (CPP), Old Age Security (OAS), Canadian Forces Superannuation Act (CFSA) benefits et al. In reviewing the VAC pension model used in the public statements emanating from the department and the examples employed in numerous budget papers, it would appear that VAC has not factored in these offset elements in the overall analysis.